Daryl Gregory

 Daryl Gregory (born 1965) is an American science fiction, fantasy and comic book author.
 Gregory is a 1988 alumnus of the Michigan State University Clarion science fiction workshop, and won the 2009 Crawford Award for his novel Pandemonium.

 Personal life

 Daryl Gregory was born and raised in Chicago, Illinois, with his two sisters.
 He graduated from Illinois State University in 1987 with majors in English and theater.
 That same year, he married Kathleen Bieschke.
 After graduation, he taught high school in Michigan for three years, before moving to Salt Lake City, when Bieschke got a job at University of Utah.
 Bieschke then was hired by Penn State, and the couple moved to State College, where Gregory was employed by Minitab.
-The couple divorced in 2016.
+The couple divorced in 2016 and remarried in 2024.
 They have two adult children, Emma and Ian.
-For several years Gregory lived on the west coast, in Oakland, California, Seattle, Washington, and Piedmont, California, and in 2021 moved back to State College, PA.
+For several years Gregory lived on the west coast, in Oakland, California, Seattle, Washington, and Piedmont, California, and in 2023 moved back to Seattle, Washington.